 Application engineering, sizing tools, support in selection and testing – this is what Koch stands for in day-to-day business.
 The devices of the Pxt series will also be available with very short delivery times, fully parameterized ex works, ready for operation directly after connection to the DC link.
 The PxtFX and PxtRX devices can always be kept up to date with the latest firmware via the SD memory card and are therefore future-proof.
 All in all, a new device series that makes a positive contribution to the stable energy balance of a machine or system.

 PxtFX is the name of the new active energy management device for electric drives from Michael Koch GmbH.
-The picture shows a PxtFX device with a storage volume of two kilowatt seconds.
+The picture shows a PxtFX device with two kilowatt seconds of storage capacity.

 PxtFX is the name of the new active energy management device for electric drives from Michael Koch GmbH.
 The picture shows a PxtFX device with four kilowatt seconds of storage capacity.

 Additional storage capacity is provided by the PxtEX energy modules for the active energy management devices from Michael Koch GmbH.

 Predestined for storage devices of higher power density such as double layer capacitors and batteries: PxtRX, new active energy management device for electrical drives from Michael Koch GmbH.